awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.Audit.md

 You can use the examples in this section to create the trust and permissions policies you need\.

 The following example shows a trust policy for SQL Server Audit\.
-The policy uses the *service principle* `rds.amazonaws.com` to allow RDS to write to the S3 bucket\.
+The policy uses the *service principal* `rds.amazonaws.com` to allow RDS to write to the S3 bucket\.
 A *service principal* is an identifier that is used to grant permissions to a service\.
 Anytime you allow access to `rds.amazonaws.com` in this way, you are allowing RDS to perform an action on your behalf\.
 For more information about service principals, see [AWS JSON Policy Elements: Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html)\.

 ```
 {